100 Notable alumni of

 -

 James Earl Rudder was a United States Army major general.
-As a lieutenant colonel, he commanded the historic Pointe du Hoc battle during the Invasion of Normandy.
-He also commanded the US troops at the Battle of the Hürtgen Forest, and led a series of delaying actions and ambushes during the Battle of the Bulge.
+As a lieutenant colonel, he commanded the Pointe du Hoc battle during the Invasion of Normandy.
+He also commanded the 2nd Ranger Battalion at the Battle of the Hürtgen Forest, and led a series of delaying actions and ambushes during the Battle of the Bulge.
 General Rudder also at various times served as Texas Land Commissioner, the 16th president of Texas A&M University, third president of the Texas A&M University System, mayor of Brady, Texas, and a high school and college teacher and coach.
+Rudder went by his middle name.

 -